microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 After you have the label key created and label value specified, you can now assign the label value to the corresponding label key.

+The below is the applicable type of label value that can be assigned to each type of label key.

+- **Field**:
+  - Bounding boxes of text (with light-yellow background)
+  - Bounding boxes of selection mark (with pink border)
+  - Single draw region
+- **Selection Mark**:
+  - Single bounding box of selection mark (with pink border)
+  - Single draw region
+- **Signature**:
+  - Single draw region

 #### Directly click on the field in pop-up (not applicable for table labeling)

 After specifying label value through bounding boxes or region, a pop-up will be displayed next to the bounding boxes/region.
 Below the text field, a list of label keys should be displayed.
 Directly click on the label key you would like to assign the label value you just selected/drew to.
 After clicking on a label key, you should see the label value rendered in label pane.

 [the gif for assigning label value to a label key using pop-up]

-Notice that the list will filter out all the non-applicable label key.
+Notice that the list of label key in pop-up would filter out all the non-applicable label keys.
 For example, the label key with type "table", "selection mark" and "signature" will not be displayed when you specify label value with bounding box of text, since these three types of label key can not be assigned with text.

 #### Click on the field in the right label pane